Teichlab/celltypist/README.md

   Extending this interpretation to the third and fourth rows, they denote two cell types (E and F) in dataset1 collectively constituting the cell type G in dataset2.
 The resulting subtypes (`E ∈ G` and `F ∈ G`) are 1:1 matched with H and I in dataset3, respectively.
 For the last two rows, they describe the subdivision of a meta cell type (`J = K`) into L and M in dataset3, being more than a subdivision of K.

   In the table, each row corresponds to a harmonised low-hierarchy cell type, in other words, the most fine-grained level of annotation that can be achieved by automatic alignment.
 At a high hierarchy, some cell types belong to the same group, such as `E ∈ G = H` and `F ∈ G = I`.
 CellTypist defines a high-hierarchy cell type as fully connected rows in the harmonisation table.
 As a result, each high-hierarchy cell type is a cell type group independent of each other.
-This information can be accessed in the attribute `.groups`.
+This information can be accessed in the attribute `.groups` which is an array/vector with an length of the number of rows in the harmonisation table.
   ```python
   #Access the high-hierarchy cell types (cell type groups).
   alignment.groups